 - define the general structure and function of the institutions governing and managing the sector - clarify the responsibilities of the different ministries involved in the water sector, and - define legal issues related to water

 Water institutions identified in the new law

-The Law calls for implementing integrated and sustainable water resources management principles, which is positive but primarily separates policy from delivery functions and establishes the regulatory function.
+The Law calls for implementing IWRM principles but primarily separates policy from delivery functions and establishes the regulatory function.
 A major component, however, is a participatory approach with stakeholders.